billcrook/billcrook.github.io/source/_posts/2014-10-24-date-based-windowing-functions-in-hive.markdown

 * **Row 10:** Here we have a full 3 day range since it does not bump up against the partition boundary.
 The 3_day_total is 1+1+1 for the dates 2014-01-01, 2014-01-02 and 2014-01-03.
 * **Row 14:** This proves that the window is sliding along with the current row.
 The 3_day_total is 5+5+5 for the dates 2014-01-05, 2014-01-06 and 2014-01-07.

-Hope this is useful to someone!
+I hope this is useful to someone!